abimunoz/bluevr/readme.md

 A click, a gaze, both?

-Although webVR runs in the browser, when interacting with A-frame with a computer, the cursor needs to be modified so that it can interact individual entities with the VR scene.
+Although WebVR runs in the browser, when interacting with A-frame with a computer, the cursor needs to be modified so that it can interact individual entities with the VR scene.
 In A-frame a click of the mouse in the browser is not a traditional click event.
 Instead the "click" is actually the center of the screen which is where the camera is gazing or "clicking".

 Learn more [here](https://aframe.io/docs/0.5.0/components/cursor.html#sidebar)!